Rachel Fenner ARCA

-We are delighted to hold stock of Rachel Fenner’s paintings which are available to buy and can be viewed in the gallery by appointment.
-Please click on an image to see it enlarged with full caption and price.
-All the paintings are gouache on paper framed with oak or ash.
-We do also hold stock of Rachel’s work as Giclée prints in the browser at the gallery.
+Rachel Fenner’s paintings are in gouache on paper framed with oak or ash.
+We also hold stock of Rachel’s work as Giclée prints in the browser at the gallery priced from £190.
 Please get in touch on firstname.lastname@example.org or t: 01308 459511 with any enquiries.
 We are happy to sell paintings online and ship them to you.

 “Rachel Fenner makes paintings which make one wonder if she has just this instant invented abstraction, all by herself.
 Like much English abstraction, hers seems to be landscape-based.
 That is to say, one can suspect that one is seeing a transmogrified cornfield, branches against the moon, cracks in the ice and such, without ever being able to pin down these associations unequivocally.
 But what is important is that they exist, and give Fenner’s gouaches a grandly romantic, faintly melancholy quality somewhere in the same emotional area as late Paul Nash.” – John Russell Taylor